Floydlang/floyd/docs/README.md

 # WHAT IS FLOYD?

 Floyd is a general-purpose programming language designed for making very large and robust programs that run really fast, while ducking many of the problems of older languages.
+Floyd wants to become a better choice than C++, Rust, C#, Python and Javascript for any project.

 The goal is to make a programming language that:

-- Executes faster than the same programming written in C or C++ - it should be the preferred language to write a video game engine with, for example
+- Executes faster than the same programming written in C or C++ - it should become the preferred language to write a video game engine with, for example

 - Makes it fast and simple to program - less accidental complexity